Lemento/zsdl-emscripten/README.md

 ## TODO

-⦁	Fetch emscripten as a dependency and run it from build like in zemscripten so I dont have to run clone the repo and install everytime.
+-	Fetch emscripten as a dependency and run it from build like in zemscripten so I dont have to run clone the repo and install everytime.

-⦁	Create more samples for 3D graphics and move all of them to their own directory.
+-	~~Create more samples for 3D graphics and move all of them to their own directory.~~

+-   Continue through LearnOpenGL tutorial for examples

+-       ~~Hello Triangle~~

+-       ~~Transforms~~

+-       Textures

+-       Camera

+-       Lighting

+-       Model Loading